oanhnn/example-deployer-slim/README.md

 License
 -------
-Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php
+This project is released under the MIT License.
+Copyright © 2015-2016 Oanh Nguyen.
+Please see [License File](LICENSE.md) for more information.